Lobesitdoll/mdncomp/wiki/Using.md

     mdncomp whitelist

-Gives us no result.
-However, doing a deep search:
+gives us no result.
+However, doing a deep search (here showing two variations that do the same):

     mdncomp whitelist --deep
     mdncomp -d whitelist